justinglobal/shirt_factory/projectlog.md

 - extra chars in display (this probably can be fixed using ascii.py's other functions)
 - rebuild database
 - each design gets its own URL, do this in urls.py

+5/26

+alot happened today, but it can be summarized by me getting the image to display properly

+my main problem was that my database was casting my ascii list of strings to a string when saving it, causing my formatting steps to break.
+I didn't catch it b/c my testing list was taken from before it gets saved in the database.

+I renamed everything.

+Need to consider adding database class for serving my images

+5/27

+potential image storage class

+class ImageServe(models.Model):

+    background_shirt = models.DataField()

+javascript suggestion from david:  avoid using IDs, especially programmatically generated ones.
+There's almost always a way to more cleanly and concisely get what you want done.
+In this case it's using the fact that an event handler function has access to the element clicked on; then you can use jQuery selections to find the element you want to modify.